Lukaszpg/PD2-Single-Player-Plus-mod/README.md

 ## New orbs

--   Eternal Coin (Coin in short) - its only purpose is to serve as an ingredient in exchange cube recipes, so you don't have to sacrifice your Mal and Vex runes anymore.
-It's also serving as a gold sink, as these don't drop, but can be purchased for **500k** from a vendor.
+-   Eternal Coin (Coin in short) - its only purpose is to serve as an ingredient in exchange cube recipes, so you don’t have to sacrifice your Mal and Vex runes anymore.
+It’s also serving as a gold sink, as these don’t drop, but can be purchased for **500k** from a vendor.

 -   As a result, the exchange recipes are as follows -
-	-   3x Larzuk's Puzzle Piece + Coin = Larzuk's Puzzle Box
+	-   3x Larzuk’s Puzzle Piece + Coin = Larzuk’s Puzzle Box

-	-   Larzuk's Puzzle Box + Coin = Vex
+	-   Larzuk’s Puzzle Box + Coin = Vex

-	-   Larzuk's Puzzle Piece + Coin = Mal
+	-   Larzuk’s Puzzle Piece + Coin = Mal

-	-   Lilith's Mirror + 4x Coin = 4x Ber
+	-   Lilith’s Mirror + 4x Coin = 4x Ber

 	-   Vial of Lightsong + 2x Coin = 2x Ber